Information for parents

 Coaches, parents and carers need to talk together to understand and support the needs of the young person.
 For example, if the coach is discussing recovery ideas with a young person, the parent or carer should be involved in the conversation too, so that everyone involved in looking after the child is aware of what they should be doing and why.

-Checking the safeguards are in place
+Checking that safeguards are in place

-Conflict with coaches
+Conflict management with coaches

-Coaches, parents and carers should bear in mind that the young person may feel more upset if they see their parents reacting negatively to the decisions made, and they may think that their parent or carer is making things worse.
+A young person may feel more upset if they see their parents reacting negatively to the decisions made, and they may think that their parent or carer is making things worse.

 Maintaining positive parent-coach relationships can help young people to succeed in and enjoy sport.